followmyutopia/devextreme-documentation/concepts/05 Widgets/zz Common/30 Templates/10 Custom Templates.md

     url: "/Demos/WidgetsGallery/Demo/List/ItemTemplate/jQuery/Light/"
 }

 You can define custom templates for individual items in<a name="In_Collection_Widgets" style="position: relative; top: -120px;">&nbsp;</a>collection widgets.
-In Angular, AngularJS, and Knockout apps, declare the items using the [dxItem](/Documentation/ApiReference/UI_Widgets/Markup_Components/dxItem/) component as shown in the following code.
+When using any library or framework except jQuery, declare the items using the [dxItem](/Documentation/ApiReference/UI_Widgets/Markup_Components/dxItem/) component as shown in the following code.
 Do not set the widget's **dataSource** option.
 To do the same with jQuery, assign a function combining the HTML markup to a data source object's **template** option.

 ---
 #####Angular